hivestrung/finance-tracker/README.md

 - a command line interface progress bar used to visualize the progress of the application's execution.

 read_credit_pdf.py
 - used to parse rbc credit e-statements.
-Used to extract the transaction date, posting date, transaction id, business details, and the amount of the transaction
+Used to extract the transaction date, description, category, and the amount.

 read_debit_pdf.py
 - used to parse rbc debit e-statements.
-Used to extract the transaction date, posting date, transaction id, business details, and the amount of the transaction
+Used to extract the transaction date, description, category, and the amount.

 rename.py
 - used to rename e statements files that were downloaded from RBC, in order to use string parsing techniques to extract the year and start and end month of a transaction.